EL NIDO MOTORBIKE DAY TRIP TO NACPAN BEACH

 NACPAN BEACH EL NIDO PALAWAN

-We arrived at Nacpan before many other tourists had arrived so we enjoyed a the entire length of the coastline to ourselves for a brief period.
-The waves were big enough to body surf and a storm brewed in the distance.
+We arrived at Nacpan Beach on our motorbikes before many other tourists had arrived so we enjoyed the entire length of the coastline to ourselves for a brief period.
+The waves were big enough to body surf in and a storm brewed in the distance.
 It was a remarkable scene and it all looked very dramatic.

 The storm passed without ever hitting us and with the sun came many other beachgoers.
 Nacpan Beach never got too crowded while we were there but we definitely weren’t alone.